The Practice

 Doors open 10 minutes before class start time

 Be prepared to sweat.
 Please bring a Mysore rug or micro-fibre towel, and hand towel.
-Manduka Mats, Mysore rugs and towels are also available for purchase at the Shala
+A selection of yoga mats, Mysore rugs and towels are also available for purchase at the Shala

 Please do not wear scented products to class